-5.3 ASSET MANAGEMENT
+5.3 ASSET MANAGMENT

 Assets are managed and maintained by the Finance Directorate under which provision is made in respective operational budgets for maintenance over the life cycle of the asset.
-The Assets unit is responsible for maintaining the asset register, annual asset counts, capturing newly acquired assets on the asset register, and the removal of obsolete or written-off assets from the asset register.
+The Assets unit is responsible for maintaining the asset register, annual asset counts, capturing of newly acquired assets on the asset register and the removal of obsolete or written off assets from the asset register.

 The Municipality's asset register is GRAP compliant.
-Collins Chabane Local Municipality makes use of several operating ratios and indicators to enable benchmarking financial performance.
+Collins Chabane Local Municipality make use of a number of operating ratios and indicators to enable to benchmark financial performance.

 ASSET 1

 Name Property plant and equipment

-Description Electricity Network
+1,0.1110 Electricity Network

-Key staff involved T. Makhuvele
+Description Very staff involved T. Makhuvele

+Key staff involved 1 7 1/150 11 7 7 7 7

-Staff Responsibilities Asset Value Ensure that the Electricity network is in good working order to ensure that all communities have access to electricity.
-R 8,024,649
+Staff Responsibilities Ensure that the Electricity network is in good working

+order in order to ensure that all communities have

+A access to electricity.

+Asset Value R 8,024,649

-Capital Implications/ Financing Department of Energy for new projects and internal finance for maintenance and other non-funded electrical projects.
+Capital Implications/ Department of Energy for new projects and internal

+Financing finance for maintenance and other non-funded

+electrical projects.

-Policies in place to manage asset Yes
+Policies in place to Yes

+manage asset

 ASSET 2

 Name Property plant and equipment

 Description Land and Buildings

 Key staff involved D Khanyi & T.R Shimange

 Staff Responsibilities To ensure that out keeping and maintenance of the

 buildings at all times.

 Asset Value R 108,530,749

 Capital Implications/ Repairs and maintenance are funded internally.

 Financing

 Policies in place to Yes

 manage asset

 ASSET 3

 Name Roads

 Description Roads

 Key staff involved Hlungwane A.K & T. Mabasa

-Staff Responsibilities To ensure that all roads are maintained and utilised

-at their optimal levels.
+Staff Responsibilities To ensure that all roads are maintained and utilised at their optimal levels.

 Asset Value R 307,339,934

-Capital Implications/ All roads' constructions are funded by MIG but
+All roads' constructions are funded by MIG but

 Financing maintenance is funded internally.

 Policies in place to Yes

-manage asset  💦
+manage asset